TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 #### Fast Talk

 You can unleash a stream of nonsense in the hopes of distracting your opponent and putting them off guard.
 Make a Persuasion test against the target’s passive Will result.
-If you achieve at least two degrees, the target loses his Cunning rank from his Intrigue Defense until the end of the next exchange.
+If you achieve at least two degrees, the target loses his Cunning rank from his **Engagement** Defense until the end of the next exchange.

 #### Influence

-Influence is the most common action used in an Intrigue.
+Influence is the most common action used in an **Engagement**.
 It reflects your effort to modify your opponent’s behavior.
 To Influence an opponent, roll a Deception or Persuasion test, gaining bonus dice from your technique.
 A successful test indicates you Influence your opponent by an amount described under your technique times your degree of success.
 You reduce all Influence by your opponent’s Disposition Rating.
 Remaining Influence applies to your target’s Composure.
 Reducing an opponent’s Composure to 0 defeats him.

 #### Manipulate